Gasuleg/Gasuleg.github.io/_posts/2017-08-21-Final-Evaluation.markdown

 This project is, at the moment, unstable due to a lack of automated tests.
 Only a part of the code is tested.
 I need to improve this. <br>
 To do that, I need to:
-  * Reimplement some unit tests to check the components of the SIP pur account.
-  * Research and test automation strategies that integrate the compilation system and Jenkins verification.
+  * Research and test automation strategies that integrate the compilation system and Jenkins verification like the SIP tests
-  * Write more unit tests for the critical functions in order to increase the code coverage.
+  * Implement some unit tests to check the components <br>

 See more in <a href="https://github.com/Gasuleg/proposal-GNU/blob/master/proposalGNU.pdf">my proposal</a>!

-# 3. What my code can do
+# 3. The Code

-**The Code** <br>
+**Links to my work** <br>

 Here are the links to the code I was working on all throughout the Google Summer of Code: